-If it is determined that your client is competent pursuant to Texas Code of Criminal Procedure art.
+If it is determined that your client is incompetent pursuant to Texas Code of Criminal Procedure art.
 46B.084, you should explore appropriate dismissal and release options (such as having the court set bail).
+Dismissal or release are usually conditioned on attending an outpatient treatment program or outpatient competency restoration program (OCR).
+In 2007, revisions were made to 46B that require a court to order defendants incompetent to stand trial into OCR if charged with a misdemeanor, not a danger to others, and can safely be treated in an available outpatient setting; the court has discretion to order OCR for felony defendants who meet the aforementioned conditions.
 You should try to secure a trial setting well in advance of your client returning from the mental health facility.
 If, after regaining competence, your client decides to go to trial, you should be ready to try the case quickly so that your client does not deteriorate and become incompetent again before you get to trial.
 You should also take steps to assure that, once your client has returned to the jail from the treatment facility, any medications that were begun or prescribed at the hospital also are made available at the jail.
+The head of the facility providing competency restoration must document the medications and dosages that were prescribed in their report to the court.
+Article 46B.079(c) requires that the defense attorney and prosecutor be provided with copies of the list of types and dosages of medications prescribed for the defendant while the defendant was receiving competency restoration treatment.
 Frequently, without continued medication, a defendant with a serious mental illness will deteriorate, perhaps to the point of no longer being competent.